 “Walking is man’s best medicine” -Hippocrates

-Fights Cancer: Walking can help you maintain healthy body weight or lose weight if necessary, lowering the risk of some cancers.
-Research by the American Cancer Society revealed that those who commit to walking daily have a lower chance of getting breast cancer, even when considered high risk.
-Walking is also helpful for lowering the side effects of chemotherapy for those undergoing cancer treatment.
+- Fights Cancer: Walking program can help you maintain healthy body weight or lose weight if necessary, lowering the risk of some cancers.
+Research by the American Cancer Society revealed that those who commit to regular brisk walking daily have a lower chance of getting breast cancer, even when considered high risk.
+Walking is also helpful for lowering the side effects of chemotherapy for those undergoing cancer treatment and improve cardiovascular fitness.

-Lowers the Risk of Diabetes: Daily walking helps control glucose or blood sugar levels and therefore is a preventive for diabetes.
-Walking has a direct impact on how efficiently your body processes sugars.
+- Lowers the Risk of Diabetes: Daily walking helps control glucose or blood sugar levels and therefore is a preventive for diabetes.
+Walking has a direct impact on how efficiently your body processes sugars and helps reductions in risk for high blood pressure.
 The longer time spent sitting; the more insulin is produced by the pancreas, which increases the risk of diabetes.

 Remember Safety First